How to Build a Door Frame

 Add the Jack Studs

 Cut two of the two-by-fours each to 80-1/2 inches.
-Nail the jack studs to the insides of the king studs.
-You can drive the nails into the king studs rather than toenailing the jack studs.
+Nail the jack studs to the insides of the king studs—that is, on the inward-facing part of the door.
+Drive the nails directly into the king studs rather than toenailing the jack studs.

 -